Unit 1 Legal Foundations & Legal Philosophy

 E.g. Justice Robin Camp (Federal Court of Canada)

 How do judges judge?
-ENTER Positivist, Realist, Naturalist
+ENTER Positivist, Realist, Naturalist and CLT approaches to judging.
+AND

 Should judges, as those given the power to judge others, be judged on the basis of their skill and experience or based on their image and personal lives and choices when made public?
 How does public perception factor into this question?